DIPlib/diplib/pydip/test/unit_tests.md

         ...
     RuntimeError: Image is not forged

-Indexing an image returns a ``Pixel``.
+Indexing an image at a single coordinate returns a ``Pixel``.
 As scalar images are treated as single-element tensors, this is a list.

     >>> a = dip.Image(50)
     >>> a[0] = 50